 TYLCV is not seed-borne and is not transmitted mechanically.
 It is spread by whiteflies of the Bemisia tabaci species.
 These whiteflies feed on the lower leaf surface of a number of plants and are attracted by young tender plants.
 The whole infection cycle can take place in about 24 hours and is favored by dry weather with high temperatures.

-Always consider an integrated approach with preventive measures together with biological treatments if available.
+Once infected with the virus, there are no treatments against the infection.
+Control the whitefly population to avoid the infection with the virus.
 Insecticides of the family of the pyrethroids used as soil drenches or spray during the seedling stage can reduce the population of whiteflies.
 However, their extensive use might promote resistance development in whitefly populations.

 Just send us a picture of your crop on WhatsApp and our Crop Doctor will help you to solve your problem.
 Convince yourself, it's free!Get free diagnosis on WhatsApp!